open-telemetry/opentelemetry.io/content/en/status.md

   - Experimental support for metric pipelines are available in the Collector.
   - Collector support for Prometheus is under development, in collaboration with the Prometheus community.
-  - The metric API and SDK specification is currently being prototyped in Java, .NET, and Python.

 #### [Baggage][]